libvips/libvips/doc/How-it-opens-files.md

   <refpurpose>How libvips opens files</refpurpose>
 </refnamediv>

-libvips now has at least four different ways of opening image files, each best for different file types, file sizes and image use cases. libvips tries hard to pick the best strategy in each case and mostly you don't need to know what it is doing behind the scenes, except unfortunately when you do.
+libvips has at least four different ways of opening image files, each best for different file types, file sizes and image use cases. libvips tries hard to pick the best strategy in each case and mostly you don't need to know what it is doing behind the scenes, except unfortunately when you do.